Mariner High School (Everett, Washington): History

 A year later, a medical emergency occurred on October 3, 2002 when 16-year-old student Sarah Dotson complained of a headache, then collapsed at 8 AM during her first-period computer class.
 Despite the school nurse performing CPR on Dotson until paramedics arrived, she died shortly after arriving at Providence Everett Medical Center; her death was announced on the school's public address system at around 9 AM.
 Medical examiners discovered that Dotson had an enlarged heart and a coronary artery condition; they ruled out infection or contagious disease in her death.

 Mariner was one of 16 schools in the state selected by the Bill & Melinda Gates Foundation for the Washington State Achievers Program in 2001.
 As part of the requirements for the more than $1 million grant, Mariner was divided into six small learning communities at the beginning of the 2003–04 school year on September 2, 2003, undergoing a renovation and expansion at the same time that added 28 classrooms to the school.
 Designed by the DLR Group, the new classrooms were grouped into clusters of four and five to accommodate the new program.

 On September 14, 2018, a fight that broke out in a parking lot at Goddard Stadium escalated into a drive-by shooting during an evening football game between Mariner and cross-district rival Kamiak.
 The shooting occurred in the fourth quarter, with the stadium subsequently evacuated.
 Investigators later determined that the shooting was gang-related; it was the latest of 82 gang-related shootings that occurred in south Everett since January 2015.

 For the 2019–20 school year, Mariner honored its 50th anniversary by holding a celebration prior to its (football) homecoming game against Mount Vernon High School on October 11.
 District administrators attended the event along with school alumni and former school employees.
 However, the school's anniversary was marred by the COVID-19 pandemic; the district temporary closed Mariner on March 2, 2020, due to a student's parent testing positive for COVID-19 before permanently closing all its schools for the rest of the school year on March 12 under the statewide mandate of Governor Jay Inslee.

+Academics

+Mariner offers 16 Advanced Placement courses: Calculus AB, Calculus BC, Statistics, English Language and Composition, English Literature and Composition, Computer Science, Java, Biology, Chemistry, Physics 1, US Government and Politics, World History, US History, French Language and Culture, Spanish Language and Culture, Studio Art, as well as several honors courses.

+Mariner additionally offers free College in the High School.
+CiHS is a program that provides high school students, in grades 9-12, the opportunity to earn both high school and college credit for advanced, college-level coursework offered at their high school.